blinkk/degu/CONTRIBUTING.md

 ### Development Practices / Guidelines

 - Use [typedoc](https://typedoc.org/guides/doccomments/)
-- Linting - tslint is used.
-See tslinkt.json

 When writing a class
 - create an example in /examples.
 The example should focus on just using that